-Dickinson described her schooling at Amherst Academy and Mount Holyoke Female Seminary in letters she wrote to friends and her brother Austin during the 1840’s when she attended these schools, but not very much afterwards, and only indirectly in her poetry.
-Although it’s not clear whether she felt loss at not attending the Seminary for a second year, she was relieved to return to her family and her father’s house, which she basically did not leave again until her death.
+Dickinson described her schooling at Amherst Academy and Mount Holyoke Female Seminary in detailed letters she wrote to friends and her brother Austin during the 1840’s when she attended these schools, but not very much afterwards, and only indirectly in her poetry.
+Although it’s not clear whether she felt loss at not attending the Seminary for a second year, she was relieved to return to her family and her father’s house, which she rarely left until her death.
 In the Dickinsons’ extensive library and varied subscriptions to newspapers and journals, she said that she found “a feast in the reading line” as well as ample time to read, which was seriously curtailed at Mount Holyoke.
-In Amherst, she also had access to a wealth of scholars, lecturers, eminent visitors and friends of the family to enrich and challenge her imagination.
+In Amherst, she also had access to a wealth of scholars, lecturers, eminent visitors and friends of the family to enrich and challenge her mind and imagination.

 Read – Sweet – how others – strove –

 Till we – are less afraid –

 As if a Kingdom – cared!